 The newest addition to Caesars’ portfolio coincides with the advent of legal sports betting in New Jersey: the launch of the Caesars NJ Sportsbook in September.

 Let’s take a closer look at the overall Caesars’ app experience with a deeper dive into its challenges.

-First you have to get the app, which you can download for both iOS (iPhone and iPad) as well as Android.
-Follow this linkfor how to download the app.
-You can also access the online sportsbook via the Caesars website.
+First, you have to get the app, which you can download for both iOS (iPhone and iPad) as well as Android.

 Visually, it reminds me of a traditional casino layout.
 This virtual casino also gives the feeling of “needing to walk through the entire casino just to get to the sportsbook.”

 After logging in, you are presented with a dizzying array of slots and other game options.
 Your eyes will need to focus on the top of the app screen to see the small “sports” icon.

 The Caesars Rewards program is, to say the least, comprehensive.